Lewis and Clark State Park (Washington): History

 Lewis and Clark State Park began in May 1922 after the state park board announced a 520 acre park to be located on Lacamas Hill approximately 12 mi south of Chehalis on the Pacific Highway.
 Commissioner of Public Lands, Clark Savidge, reserved the old-growth parcel, believing that the natural forested landscape and its connection as a state resource would be appreciated by automobile travelers.
+The lands originally contained a northern spur of the Oregon Trail.

 The park was dedicated on September 23, 1922 during a ceremony that included Washington state governor Louis F. Hart.
 At the time considered the largest state park in Washington, the grounds contained the largest tract of old-growth forest in a Washington state park.
 Under a resolution passed by the state legislature in 1921, the park is required to remain as a natural wooded area.

+Annual visitors numbers reached 10,000 during the early years of the park.
+By 2005, natural gas was reported to be stored in caverns located under the park as part of the Jackson Prairie Underground Natural Gas Storage Facility.